Naoghuman/fw-templates/Project-Template-afterburnerfx-Naoghuman/README.md

 Tweak project template<a name="TweakProjectTemplate" />
 ---

-TODO Write down all steps to tweak the project template for own needs.
+For the steps to tweak the project template plz see [Tweak-Project-Template.txt].